 The Medical Part

 The Medical part can only be filled out by a Full GMC registered doctor.
 The medical is thorough, and the doctor will ask you questions about your past medical history.
 The doctor will also examine you.

 The DVLA has detailed guidance with regards to the criteria for being a lorry driver.
 Also known as a group 2 licence holder.
 Further details can be found ‘at a glance‘ DVLA document.

-The HGV Medical part is split into 8 sections:
+What Does A HGV Medical Include: The HGV Medical part is split into 8 sections: